Joystream/community-repo/workinggroup-reports/storage_group/report-10.md

 ### Report:

 This is the 9th report for the Storage Provider Working Group.
 Storage size has stopped increasing as one of the KPI has been removed for open source content.
-Latest helios requires a more heavy and better servers two of the servers are down for upgrade.
+Latest helios requires a more heavy and better servers, 1 of the servers are down for upgrade.
 We get almost 5 to 10 requests a week for storage size increase.
 Its tracked over [here](https://testnet.joystream.org/#/forum/threads/423).
 Rewards is kept the same: 35000 kJOY / 3600 block(s), Current rate is $31.73/1MTJoy

 ### nexusfallout